embrace-vim/vim-async-map/README.md

 one that I've used for many years, and it was only because I like it so much that I hacked away hoping to improve upon it.

-So with gratitude and admiration, thanks you,
+So with gratitude and admiration, thank you,
 ```
 _____                  _____
  | ____|__ _ ___ _   _  | ____|___  ___ __ _ _ __   ___